About Us

 Our organization offers events with an educational emphasis including naturalist-led walks and hikes, family and children’s programs, lectures on biodiversity, high school internships, the creation of new trails, and projects that develop native plant landscapes, as well as our Access Nature Program which brings the benefits of nature through experience and education to disabled and disadvantaged individuals.

 Lewisboro Land Trust is an independent land trust with full 501(c)(3) status.
+We receive no government funds or tax dollars.

 “If you truly love nature, you will find beauty everywhere.”